BREAKING

 A

-RETROSPECTIVE ON TORMENT, AND WANTING CLOSURE
+RETROSPECTIVE ON TORMENT, AND THE PHENOMENON OF NEEDING A SENSE

 If

-phase in this relationship), you were very close to the
+phase in this relationship, you were very close to the

-truth.
+truth!
 In reality, a Borderline is primarily interested in obtaining

 narcissistic supply.
-This means, virtually anybody can
+This means, virtually anyone can become

-become the next object of interest, to satisfy their ego needs.
+his or her next object of interest, to satisfy their ego needs.

 They might flirt with others or initiate romantic exchanges over